stonegray/ableton-detect/README.md

 For testing, an example Ableton serial number, licence database, and activation file (.auz) is provided in `./resources`.
 This code is for testing only, it won't work to activate Ableton (obviously!)

+## Windows Support

+`ableton-detect` uses many macOS specific methods to achieve what it does, such as reading Mach-O headers, parsing `Info.plist` files, and reading information in `.app`s.
+These cannot be simply ported to Windows, and retrieving the same information would require a complete rewrite.
+If somebody else is willing to figure out how to collect the same data on Windows I think it would be great to add support.

 ## Projects using `ableton-detect`

 **Ableton Licence Backup** [[npm]](https://www.npmjs.com/package/ableton-licence-backup) [[github]](https://github.com/stonegray/ableton-licence-backup#readme)